pasinduj/week-4/README.md

 # Week 4

-Week 4 Software developer intern (Microservice architectures)
+Week 4 Software developer  (Microservice architectures)

 1. Extend the Customer API to have a method to remove the customer by Id